 The pituitary gland is a small gland located near the brain.
 This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
 The pituitary gland is controlled by the hypothalamus, a small structure also near the brain that is connected to the pituitary gland.

 Anterior pituitary lobe hormones

-- Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism
+Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.

-- Lipotropin stimulates the movement of fat from the body to the bloodstream
+Lipotropin stimulates the movement of fat from the body to the bloodstream.

-- Melanocyte stimulating hormone (MSH) regulates the production of melanin, the pigment in skin
+Melanocyte stimulating hormone (MSH) regulates the production of melanin, the pigment in skin.

 Posterior pituitary lobe hormones

-- Oxytocin stimulates contraction of the uterus during childbirth and the flow of milk during breastfeeding
+Oxytocin stimulates contraction of the uterus during childbirth and the flow of milk during breastfeeding.

 Tumors in the pituitary gland

 However, a tumor in this gland can be very serious because a pituitary gland that does not work can cause problems with other organs.
-This is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones (called a “functional” tumor) or it can cause the gland to produce too few hormones.
-The tumor can also press on nearby structures, such as the optic nerves, limiting a person’s sight.
+This is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones.
+This is called a “functional” tumor.
+The tumor can also cause the gland to produce too few hormones.
+If the tumor presses on nearby structures, such as the optic nerves in the eye, it can limit a person’s sight.